mikejholly/impressive-markdown/present.md

 ~

-add support for new trendy networks
+add support for trending networks

 ~